manelpuig/rUBot_mecanum_ws/Documentation/2b_rubot_rock_bringup.md

 The hardware bringup file will contain:
 - launch the rUBot node in Arduino-Mega board
 - launch the LIDAR node
-- launch the raspicam node
+- launch the usb_cam node

 Graphically, the final node structure will be:
 ![Getting Started](./Images/2_nodes_topics.png)